valueerrorx/life-exam/README.md

 ![Image of life-exam](http://life-edu.eu/images/exam2.gif)

 ## Install
-- Run in life-exam path `sudo python3 setup.py` or `sudo pip3 install .`in order to install the Twisted plugin and other Python Modules.
+- Run `sudo pip3 install .` in exam-life path, in order to global install missing modules
-- copy alle files from DATA/EXAMCONFIG to ~/.life/EXAM/EXAMCONFIG
+- copy all files from DATA/EXAMCONFIG to ~/.life/EXAM/EXAMCONFIG
 - place in your `~/.profile`
   ```bash
   # is an old EXAM running > then stop it